beesness/game/README.md

 You can use new bees immediately, there's no need to wait for the next round.

 > For example: you have 2 workers, 1 drone and 1 queen.
 You could use your queen to buy an extra drone at half price.
 Then use your 2 workers to pick 2 flowers (1 flower each) and steal up to 6 honey from other beesnesses with your drones.

+#### (1c) **Trigger a beesaster referendum!**

+Remember, should the garden run out of flowers at any point during the game, then everybody would lose immediately.
+Game over!

+To avoid this *beesaster* (and to prevent other players from killing the game by taking the last flower) you can **call a vote to replenish the garden** during your turn.

+`Are you willing to donate one of your bees in exchange for 2 new flowers?`

+Reveal your choice at the same time as everyone else using your hand: *closed fist* :facepunch: means you are unwilling to donate bees (voting **No**), *thumb up* :thumbsup: means you are voting **Yes**.

+* If **at least half of players vote Yes** then *every* player will discard one of their beesness cards and add 2 new flowers to the garden.
+* Otherwise, no flowers are replanted this turn.

 ## Phase 2 - **End of the round**